horahoradev/horahora/README.md

 ### Other Storage Backends (s3, backblaze, anything s3-compatible)
 By default, Horahora will store videos locally using Minio.

-If you don't want videos to be stored locally, modify secrets.env.template, adding the relevant values for your use case.
+If you don't want videos to be stored locally, modify .env, adding the relevant values for your use case.

     - ORIGIN_FQDN: this will be the public URL of your Backblaze bucket WITH NO TRAILING SLASH.
 E.g. for me it's: https://f002.backblazeb2.com/file/otomads for backblaze, or https://horahora-dev-otomads.s3-us-west-1.amazonaws.com for s3.
     - STORAGE_BACKEND: 'b2' or 's3' (depending on which you want to use)